 Essential elements of a good website design.

 A few weeks ago I sat in an interview with a potential client.
 One of the interview questions they asked was “what makes a good website design?”
 I was thrown off a little by this question but eventually answered it in the best possible way I could.
 Here’s the short version answer to this question.
 A good website design tells visitors who you are, what you do and what you can do for them.
 If your website’s design is not set up with these answers then failure is lurking.
 Your website design should also resonate with your visitors – appeal to their eyes and guide them with ease.
 Your website should also be optimized to be found in search engines and be viewed properly on multiple devices.
+The following are the essential elements of a good website design.

 1. A stunning home page